DMGoldstein/academic/content/authors/admin/_index.md

   url: "https://linguistics.ucla.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research lies at the intersection of Indo-European linguistics and linguistic theory, with a focus on syntax, morphosyntax, and semantics.

 interests:
 - Historical linguistics